• Menu

 The contour of the head is usually followed on the top, giving a somewhat rounded look, but in this case, the hair is trimmed so that it stays upwards and longer than the rest of the head that is tapered softly.

-After the Bald Fade, this haircut is the one with the most alternative names of all men haircuts encountered before.
-Also known as The Business’ Man Haircut, The Professional, The Ivy League, the Executive haircut is defined by a soft taper on the top and sides of the head, a natural side part and a very neat combing technique applied to the whole hair.
-It makes it very appealing to people working in more serious environments and industries
+After the bald fade, this haircut is the one with the most alternative names of all men haircuts encountered before.
+Also known as The Business’ Man Haircut, The Professional, or The Ivy League, the Executive haircut is defined by a soft taper on the top and sides of the head, a natural side part, and a very neat combing technique applied to the whole hair.
+It makes it very appealing to people working in more serious environments and industries.

 Source